 This subject line uses the psychological trigger (or internet slang) called FOMO (fear of missing out).
 It’s the feeling that one gets when you stray away from your normal social routine.

-FOMO is emblematic of the social age and made popular by sites like Facebook, Twitter, and Instagram.
+FOMO is emblematic of the social age, made popular by sites like Facebook, Twitter and Instagram.

 When we scroll through photos and status updates, the worry that tugs at our minds is set off by the fear of regret, according to Dan Ariely, author of “Predictably Irrational” and a professor of psychology and behavioral economics at Duke University.
 He says we become afraid that we’ve made the wrong decision about how to spend our time.

 While the subject line will gain your recipient’s attention, you must make sure your content is also worth the attention.